shekodn/financial-api/README.md

 Do you think we can improve this?
 If so, PRs are open and I'm more than happy to collaborate.
 After all, if you are reading this you probably know how to contact me ;)

+## Limitations
+- When bulk adding, you need to change user_id key for user.
+Why?
+**Transactions** Serializer is still a work in progress.

 ## Tips
 This is **not production ready**.
 Things such as the debugger and the secret